matthewgall/openvbx-saveandreply/README.md

 #### Applets

-##### Dial Record
+##### Save and Reply

-This works exactly the same way as the standard Dial applet with a few additional features:
+This works exactly the same way as the standard Send a Reply applet with a few additional features:

-* You have the option of telling the caller something before the dial happens.
-This is useful for "call may be recorded" messages.
+* You have the option of saving the incoming SMS to a user or group mailbox before the response is sent;
-* You can record the dial as it is ringing or when it is answered.
-It is recommended that you wait until the call is answered.